Vintage Motor Cycle Club: History

 with the aim of promoting the use and preservation of vintage motorcycles manufactured prior to 31 December 1930.
 The club's activities have expanded over the years to include rallies, hill climbs, trials, a workshop and museum, a library, a sales and wants system for spares and motorcycles, insurance for difficult cases and an annual dinner.

 VMCC today

 All makes are catered for regardless of the country of origin.
 The VMCC has also broadened the 1930 rule to include all motorcycles over 25 years old and has also set up a Post-1960 Section for motorcycle manufactured between 1961 and 1981.
 Most significantly, it is no longer necessary to own a motorcycle to join the club, which has developed into an organisation for anyone interested in older two-wheelers.

 The club's head office is at Allen House in Burton upon Trent, Staffordshire.
-Current membership is over 14,000.
-The most popular section is British historic racing, providing the spectacle of vintage race machines in their proper guise, being ridden competitively against machines of similar age.
-Races are held every year at all the major circuits in the UK and are well attending by competitors and spectators.
+Current membership is over 10,000.
 The club has been organised into regional sections, most of which have at least one club night each month.